An Interview with Poet, Octavio Quintanilla, author of "The Book of Wounded Sparrows," by Rey M. Rodríguez

 I like that.
 I mean what a gift!
 Thank you so much and congratulations on being long-listed for the National Book Award.
 So well-deserved.

 Rey M. Rodríguez is a writer, advocate, and attorney.
 He lives in Pasadena, California.
 He is working on a novel set in Mexico City and a non-fiction history of a prominent nonprofit in East LA.
 He has attended the Yale Writers' Workshop multiple times and Palabras de Pueblo workshop once.
 He also participates in Story Studio's Novel in a Year Program.
 He is a first-year fiction creative writing student at the Institute for American Indian Arts' MFA Program.
 This fall his poetry will be published in Huizache.
-His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Charter House's blog, IAIA's journal, Pleiades Magazine, and Los Angeles Review.
+His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Chapter House's Storyteller’s Blog, IAIA's literary journal, Pleiades Magazine, and Los Angeles Review.